Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 	 of the field depends on Type.
 ```

 Description says that the content of the `Value` field is dependent on the value of the `Type` field.
-Here are all possible value types with comments of their type flags:
+Here are all the possible value types with comments of their type flags:
 ```
 typedef union {
  UINT8 u8;             // EFI_IFR_TYPE_NUM_SIZE_8